Background of the Baraboo Reads 2020 Project

-An alliance of professionals involved in fostering education and reading in the Baraboo area will present a series of book discussions in early August focused on books with themes of unity, equity, and inclusivity.
+An alliance of professionals involved in fostering education and reading in the Baraboo area will present a series of book discussions in August focused on books with themes of unity, equity, and inclusivity.
 Baraboo Reads planners have chosen White Fragility: Why It’s So Hard for White People to Talk about Racism by Dr. Robin DiAngelo.
 Partners in planning the Baraboo Reads project are the Baraboo Acts Coalition, the Baraboo Public Library, the Baraboo School District, UW-Platteville Baraboo Sauk County, and UW-Madison Extension Sauk County.

 Alex Paulson, Co-Chair of the Baraboo Acts Coalition said, “What a great opportunity to continue a dynamic community program allowing us all to grow and make Baraboo the greatest place on earth to which we all aspire.”